Saint Petersburg & Moscow for Single and Solo Travellers

 In most cities the metro is nothing but a means of transporting people from A to B. But in Moscow it is more than this, in spite of the fact that on a weekday over 7 million passengers use it.
 All metro stations on the Circle Line are works of socialist realism, giving you the feeling that you enter underground palaces.

-You will finish the day with a river cruise enabling you to see the many Moscow highlights with a completely different perspective.
+You will finish the day with a river cruise enabling you to see the many Moscow highlights from a completely different perspective.

 An evening at the Bolshoi Theatre is still one of Moscow’s most romantic options, with an electric atmosphere in the glittering six-tier auditorium.
 After a multiyear renovation it only recently reopened its main stage.
 Both the opera and the ballet are of an exceptional good level here.